SPEND OVER £75 FOR FREE NEXT DAY DELIVERY (Orders placed before 1pm - UK mainland only)

 Incomplete proteins like many plant-based sources are missing one or more essential amino acids and therefore vegans or vegetarians may sometimes struggle to get adequate protein intake for muscle building.
 It is however important to note that specific incomplete proteins such as rice and peas can be combined to make a complete protein source.

 However, eating incomplete proteins directly post-exercise may not be optimal for muscle building within the anabolic window as discussed earlier due to the volume of food and a slower digestion rate.
-Therefore, protein powders specifically for vegans and vegetarians such as Critical Plant and Vegan Pro have been formulated for quick absorption whereby an ideal blend of plant-based protein sources are combined to obtain a complete amino acid profile to promote maximum protein synthesis.
+Therefore, protein powders specifically for vegans and vegetarians such as Critical Plant and Clear Vegan Protein have been formulated for quick absorption whereby an ideal blend of plant-based protein sources are combined to obtain a complete amino acid profile to promote maximum protein synthesis.

 In summary...